gogromat/selectoid/README.md

 Selectoid accepts either id string: ```"#myDivId"``` or jQuery object: Ex.1: ```$("#myDivId")``` Ex.2: ```$($(".selectods)[0])"```

-Additional parameters can be send with an object:
+Additional parameters that can be send with an object:
  - ```dateFormat(element)``` - function that returns a way to reference data elements' name and value attributes.

  - ```htmlFormat(element)``` - any data that you want to display instead of plain elements' name attribute.